lsulibraries/ldl-documentation/source/howitworks.rst

 * use the macro script `makedocs` to push to github and s3

+In the end, the workflow for editors should be simple:

+* git clone the repo
+* edit rst files
+* `./makedocs`

 Future improvements:

 * use webhooks andd AWS lambda to move sphinx off the author's local system https://aws.amazon.com/blogs/compute/dynamic-github-actions-with-aws-lambda/